Andrew Weiss (musician): Life and career

 From 1987 through 1992, Weiss toured the world and recorded 7 albums with the Rollins Band acting not only as their bassist, but writing much of the music as well.
 During this period he also produced four albums for Ween, two for Skunk, and participated in 3 tours and 4 albums as bassist and songwriter for the industrial all-star supergroup Pigface.
 In 1992, Weiss departed the Rollins Band to devote more time to Ween (as their live bassist) and Pigface projects.
 The years since have found him recording and playing bass with, among others, the Butthole Surfers, Chris Harford and Yoko Ono (with whom he did a world tour in 1996), while continuing his production/engineering work with Ween (six more releases), a collaboration with the premier Japanese band Boredoms (Z-Rock Hawaii), the 'P' album (featuring Johnny Depp, Gibby Haynes, Flea, Steve Jones, & others), Yoko Ono, and Akron/Family.

-Weiss is also well known in Central and South America as producer and engineer of albums for a number of Latin American bands including six albums with Babasonicos from Argentina, four with Mexican band Liquits, and the Grammy winning 2003 album from Cafe Tacuba, Quatro Caminos.
+Weiss has also been a producer and engineer of albums for a number of Central and South American bands including six albums with Babasónicos from Argentina, four with Mexican band Liquits, and the Grammy winning 2003 album from Café Tacvba Cuatro Caminos.
 In 2000, Weiss started spending time in Haiti recording and performing with Port-au-Prince post-racine band RAM.
 Around this time he also began composing music for television and film, most notably scoring music for a multitude of shows on the Sundance Channel.
 Weiss' most recent work was being the bassist with Jello Biafra and the Guantanamo School of Medicine.
 Weiss is still maintaining his Zion House'o'Flesh studio in New Jersey.